esrud/GONE/README.md

 13/09/2020   Corrected an error in the function to get random numbers in MANAGE_CHROMOSOMES2.c.
 Now the file called seedfile is necessary in the running directory to start the random sampling of SNPs within each chromosome.
 Every time a run is finished the seedfile will be changed automatically.

 15/10/2020   Small correction in SCRIPT ESTIMATION Ne PROCEDURE.pdf

+26/10/2020   Small correction in script_GONE.sh to generate random seed, and the corresponding modification in SCRIPT ESTIMATION Ne PROCEDURE.pdf